Is Instagram Against

 If you ask my opinion, I have never seen any other picture of a black woman oozing with body confidence and positivity.
 No wonder when this picture was posted by the photographer the fans went crazy with comments like “stunning” “Beautiful” and “worth being in a gallery”.
 And then the Instagram played nasty by deleting the picture within a few hours of being posted.
 Not only that, Nyome Nicholas-Williams, but the model was also given a warning for her Instagram account to be shut down.

-While her followers and proponents of Body Positivity revolted against this decision, the model herself felt let down by this act and commented while talking to The Guardian, “Millions of pictures of very naked, skinny white women can be found on Instagram every day, But a fat black woman celebrating her body is banned?
+While her followers and proponents of Body Positivity revolted against this decision, the model herself felt let down by this act and commented while talking to The Guardian, “Millions of pictures of very unclothed, skinny white women can be found on Instagram every day, But a fat black woman celebrating her body is banned?
 It was shocking to me.
 I feel like I’m being silenced.”

 Yes indeed it was shocking for me too who had never ever seen Naome’s pictures earlier and now as I checked her Instagram account it was a treat by itself.